Publish a feature service

 The item page for Texas Reservoirs Recent Conditions_(Your Name) appears on the Overview tab.

-6. In the Add fields window that appears, choose percent_full and conservation_capacity and click Add.
+- In the Select fields window that appears, choose percent_full and conservation_capacity and click Add.

 The attributes are added to the Styles pane.